-Some select students also participate in art shows and competitions in the Tallahassee Region including: The Winter Festival Youth Art Exhibition at the City Hall Art Gallery, The Mahaska Whitley Student Exhibition at LeMoyne Art Center, and The Holocaust Student Art Contest.
+Some select students also participate in art shows and competitions in the Tallahassee Region including: the Winter Festival Youth Art Exhibition at the City Hall Art Gallery, the Mahaska Whitley Student Exhibition at LeMoyne Art Center, and The Holocaust Student Art Contest.
 Students do not have to be taking an art class in order to participate.
-Visual Arts students have been recognized with honors in many of these competitions.
+St. John Paul II Catholic students have been recognized with honors in many of these competitions.

 “Building Character Beyond Ourselves.”